siddhant250803/CS230/README.md

 ## Abstract

-This project introduces a **Lag-Former** architecture—a novel attention-based neural network designed to predict high-frequency stock volatility by learning optimal temporal lag dependencies across multiple stocks.
+This project introduces a **Lag-Former** architecture - a novel attention-based neural network designed to predict high-frequency stock volatility by learning optimal temporal lag dependencies across multiple stocks.
 Unlike traditional approaches that assume fixed or uniform time delays, our model discovers stock-specific lag distributions that capture how information propagates across securities at different speeds.
 We demonstrate that the Lag-Former significantly outperforms linear regression baselines on 5-minute interval stock data.

 ## Table of Contents